-Put some personality in a boring brown clipboard with the help of washi tape.
+Put some personality in a boring brown clipboard with the help of the tape.
 Try experimenting with different sizes and patterns until you get the look you want.

 63. Serving Tray

 Prettify your serving tray by decking it out in washi tape strips.
-Want to make your personalized tray last longer.
-Coat it with a layer of Mod Podge.
+If you to make your personalized tray last longer, coat it with a layer of Mod Podge.

 64. DIY Laptop Cover

 A personalized laptop cover will prevent you from taking someone else’s laptop by accident.
 Whichever design you choose, whether abstract or patterned, the important thing is, you’ll know which laptop is yours.

 65. Mini Wood Pallet Coasters

 Here’s a tip, protect your mini pallet coasters from drink condensation by coating on some Mod Podge and clear acrylic sealer.
 By the way, don’t forget to wait until the Mod Podge is completely dry before spraying on the sealer.